anaaya2302/me-vs-CS231n/Notes/Image Classifiers.md

 One might think about the possible classes as probability distributions and the image to be classified as the observation.
 Then, since we do not possess infinite data, we must guess which probability distribution the observation belongs to despite incomplete knowledge of the full underlying distribution.

 <- The Nearest Neighbour program is often wrongly attributed to a 1951 paper by Fix and Hodges.
 They came up with a method for guessing which probability distribution the observation belongs to given an observation.
 But, the term nearest neighbour and its application in a classification problem was first done by Cover and Hart in 1967 [^1].
-They do mention Fix and Hodges approach in their introductory paragraphs, but do not build upon it.
-And that’s important — because knowing who did what helps us understand how the field actually progressed, not how it’s been summarized over time. ->
+They do mention Fix and Hodges approach in their introductory paragraphs, but do not build upon it. ->

 ### Distance Metrics
 Now, we must address what comparing two images even entails.
 How does one compare a matrix of RGB values with some way of capturing the intrinsic meaning.
 Turns out, one doesn't.
 We use rather silly algorithms for comparing two images.
 Or rather, calculating their distance.
 The higher the distance, the more different the images.